AztecProtocol/aztec-packages/yellow-paper/docs/addresses-and-keys/specification.md

 |---|---|---|---|---|
 $\ovskapp$ | $h(\ovskm, \text{app\_address})$ |

 This is a stripped-back non-hardened derivation.
-Such a hardened $\nskapp$ may enter the app circuit, but $\nskm$ must not, so the derivation of $\nskapp$ would need to be delegated by the app circuit to the kernel circuit (the assumption being that the kernel circuit is a core protocol circuit which can be trusted with this master secret).
-See [this later section](#derive-nullifier) for how such a computation would be delegated to the kernel circuit.
+Such a hardened $\ovskapp$ may enter the app circuit, but $\ovskm$ must not, so the derivation of $\ovskapp$ must only be done in a trusted precompile contract.

+### Internal incoming viewing keys

+Derivation of internal incoming viewing keys is equivalent to that of outgoing viewing keys.

-## "Handshaking"
+## Handshaking for tag-hopping

 Deriving a sequence of tags for tag-hopping.